-Central sensitization syndrome can cause the brain to overreact to harmless or mild stimulation, leading a person to feel intense pain.
-A link between central sensitization syndrome and chronic pain disorders exists.
+Central sensitization syndrome can cause the brain to overreact to harmless stimulation, leading to intense pain feelings.

 Typically, the CNS sends sensory signals to the brain.
 The brain accurately perceives the location and severity of pain, allowing a person to respond appropriately.
 For example, pulling a hand away from something hot.

 Central sensitization is a high-activity state.
 The condition can significantly impact a person’s quality of life.
 Often, doctors find it challenging to diagnose and treat.

 Read on to learn more about central sensitization syndrome.

 People with multiple chronic conditions may experience localized and centralization pain syndrome.
 Sometimes, as with rheumatoid arthritis (RA), people may experience central sensitization over time.

 Central sensitization may occur indepenently or result from other syndromes, such as fibromyalgia.
 Or it may occur alongside injuries or illnesses, worsening the symptoms of those conditions.

 Other names for central sensitization syndrome: